Arlington House, The Robert E. Lee Memorial: Arlington National Cemetery expansion

 In 1995, officials of the United States Department of the Interior and the United States Department of the Army signed an agreement to transfer from Arlington House, The Robert E. Lee Memorial, to the Army a part of Arlington Woods, which was located in Section 29 of the NPS at Arlington National Cemetery between Arlington House and Fort Myer.
 The property transfer, which involved 12 acre of NPS land, was intended to enable the Cemetery to increase its space for burials.

 Environmentalists expressed concerns that the agreement would result in the partial destruction of the 24 acre remnant of a historically important stand of native trees.
-Nevertheless, Congress enacted legislation in September 1996 authorizing the transfer.
+Congress enacted legislation in September 1996 authorizing the transfer.

 On June 5, 2013, after reviewing 100 public comments that it had received on a draft environmental assessment (EA) for the Cemetery expansion project, the United States Army Corps of Engineers released a final EA and a signed Finding of No Significant Impact (FONSI) for the project.
 The final EA stated that, of the 905 trees to be removed, 771 trees were healthy native trees that had diameters between 6 and 41 inches.
 The project would remove approximately 211 trees from a less than 2.63 acre area containing a portion of a 145-year-old forest that stood within the property boundaries of a historic district that a National Register of Historic Places nomination form for Arlington House had described in 1966.
 About 491 trees would be removed from an area of trees that was approximately 105 years old.
 At a public hearing on July 11, 2013, the National Capital Planning Commission approved the site and building plans for the project.